ICIJ/node-tika/README.md

 The available options are the following.

  - `contentType` to provide a hint to Tika on which parser to use.
  - `outputEncoding` to specify the text output encoding.
-Defaults to "UTF-8".
+Defaults to UTF-8.
  - `ocrLanguage` to set the language used by Tesseract.
-This option is required to enabled OCR.
+This option is required to enable OCR.
  - `tesseractPath` to set the path to the Tesseract binaries.
  - `password` to set a password to be used for encrypted files.